blewx/si335_ps7/README.md

 Our solution to the pathfinding problem was to use the A* algorithm which we learned about in the aritifial intelligence class to find the shortest path to the each remaining target on the board, and then make a greedy choice that picked the highest value comparing all remaining targets / the path length the asset would need to travel in order to reach the target.
+We then made it so that this greedy choice compared the target value summed with any additional targets that were on the path to get to the target in order to try and get paths that picked up targets if it didn't lower the speed at which our algorithm got to the target.
 We wanted to use A* because it seemed to fit this problem well, it had a distance hueristic called manhatten that appeared to do a good job of estimating the values, and it also was able to provide solutions and choose targets quickly so our program finishes well within the givin time limit.